stochasticai/xTuring/examples/int4_finetuning/README.md

 With INT4 fine-tuning, xTuring offers several benefits:

-1. Reduced memory footprint: The INT4 precision reduces the memory requirements to just ~5GB of VRAM, allowing you to fine-tune LLMs on hardware with lower memory capacities.
+1. Reduced memory footprint: The INT4 precision reduces the memory requirements to just ~6GB of VRAM, allowing you to fine-tune LLMs on hardware with lower memory capacities.
-2. Cheaper fine-tuning: The reduced memory requirements and INT4 precision enable to use smaller number of resources.
+2. Cheaper fine-tuning: The reduced memory requirements and INT4 precision enable cheaper fine-tuning of LLMs by using less powerful resources.
 3. LoRA support: This update includes support for the LLaMA LoRA model, a powerful architecture that enables efficient fine-tuning and high-quality results.
 4. Data privacy and security: The entire fine-tuning process can be carried out on your local computer or private cloud, ensuring the confidentiality and security of your data.
 5. WandB integration: Easily monitor the fine-tuning process with integrated WandB logging, allowing you to track progress.